scott-vincent/instrument-panel/README.md

 on a separate computer to the one running FS2020 but you can just run it on a different monitor if you wish.
 It can run on either a PC or a Raspberry Pi.

-You can see it running on a Raspberry Pi 4 here: https://www.youtube.com/watch?v=vA6rveEP_9o&t=4s
+You can see it running on a Raspberry Pi 4 here: https://www.youtube.com/watch?v=vA6rveEP_9o and in action on a VFR flight with VATSIM from Gatwick to London City Airport here: https://www.youtube.com/watch?v=dC_PvOM0fI8

 It requires the companion program from here